datopian/ckanext-authz-service/README.md

 The `make develop` command will take care of installing dependencies for the current Python version.

+### Working with `requirements.txt` files

+#### tl;dr

+* You *do not* touch `*requirements.*.txt` files directly.
+We use [`pip-tools`][1] and custom `make` targets to manage these files.
+* Use `make develop` to install the right development time requirements into your current virtual environment
+* Use `make install` to install the right runtime requirements into your current virtual environment
+* To add requirements, edit `requirements.in` or `dev-requirements.in` and run `make requirements`.
+This will recompile the requirements file(s) **for your current Python version**.
+You may need to do this for the other Python version by switching to a different Python virtual environment before committing your changes.

+#### More background
+This project manages requirements in a relatively complex way, in order to seamlessly support Python 2.7 and 3.x.

+For this reason, you will see 4 requirements files in the project root:

+* `requirements.py2.txt` - Python 2 runtime requirements
+* `requirements.py3.txt` - Python 3 runtime requirements
+* `dev-requirements.py2.txt` - Python 2 development requirements
+* `dev-requirements.py3.txt` - Python 3 development requirements

+These are generated using the `pip-compile` command (a part of `pip-tools`) from the corresponding `requirements.in` and `dev-requirements.in` files.

+To understand why `pip-compile` is used, read the `pip-tools` manual.
+In short, this allows us to pin dependencies of dependencies, thus resolving potential deployment conflicts, without the headache of managing the specific version of each Nth-level dependency.

+In order to support both Python 2.7 and 3.x, which tend to require slightly different dependencies, we use `requirements.in` files to generate major-version specific requirements files.
+These, in turn, should be used when installing the package.

+In order to simplify things, the `make` targets specified above will automate the process *for the current Python version*.

+#### Adding Requirements

+Requirements are managed in `.in` files - these are the only files that should be edited directly.

+Take care to specify a version for each requirement, to the level required to maintain future compatibility, but not to specify an *exact* version unless necessary.

+For example, the following are good `requirements.in` lines:

+    pyjwt[crypto]==1.7.*
+    pyyaml==5.*
+    pytz

+This allows these packages to be upgraded to a minor version, without the risk of breaking compatibility.

+Note that `pytz` is specified with no version on purpose, as we want it updated to the latest possible version on each new rebuild.

+Developers wanting to add new requirements (runtime or development time), should take special care to update the `requirements.txt` files for all supported Python versions by running `make requirements` on different virtual environment, after updating the relevant `.in` file.

+#### Applying Patch-level upgrades to requirements

+You can delete `*requirements.*.txt` and run `make requirements`.

+TODO: we can probably do this in a better way - create a `make` target for this.

 ### Generating an RSA keypair for RS* signing & encryption

 If you want to use the RS* signing / encryption algorithms, here is how to quickly